-Dangerous, record-breaking heat has been battering the Northern Hemisphere this summer, putting people at risk for heat exhaustion and heatstroke.
-Scientists believe that hundreds in the Pacific Northwest have died, due to heat-related causes.
-Extra-high temperatures are perilous for everyone, but they are even more so for the elderly, people who need electric medical equipment and for those on medications with side effects that can increase sensitivity to heat.
+Extra-high temperatures are perilous for everyone, but they are even more so for the elderly, people who need electric medical equipment and for those on medications with side effects that can increase their sensitivity to heat.
 You may need to take extra caution to remain safe when the heat rises.

 Heat exhaustion is a risky condition that can precede heatstroke.
 If you experience heavy sweating, cold or clammy skin, a rapid pulse, weakness, dizziness or headache, you should seek a cooler area and sip water immediately.
 Taking a cool bath or placing cold cloths on your body may also help.